There are some people who believe running for weight loss is an ineffective way to shed pounds; Sue Reynolds isn’t one of them.

 What you can do instead is set a weight-loss goal, start a combined running and strength-training program complemented by diet changes, ideally, and see where it takes you.

 The Portion Fix Eating Plan can provide the framework for a nutrient-rich diet constructed around roughly 40 percent carbs, 30 percent protein, and 30 percent fat — a balance that’s great for weight loss.

 Our running for weight loss plan varies intensity by challenging you to run at different paces and on various terrain (hills).
-Combine it with our suggested strength-training workouts offered on Beachbody On Demand, and you’ll build lean muscle mass while burning excess body fat.
+Combine it with our suggested strength-training workouts offered on BODi, and you’ll build lean muscle mass while burning excess body fat.

 How to Start a Weight-Loss Running Plan

 In addition to being an effective way to lose weight (when you use the right approach), running is simple and convenient — something you can do almost anywhere with minimal gear.

 The one big drawback of running for weight loss, or just running in general: It’s a high-impact activity that’s hard on the joints of the lower extremities.